Bioconductor/bioconductor.org/content/about/mirrors/mirror-how-to.md

 you would like to become a mirror for package and data package repositories, please use the commands below.

+Note that mirroring can also be accomplished with the [udr](https://github.com/LabAdvComp/UDR) command.
+If you have installed `udr` locally, you can just prepend `udr` to the `rsync` commands below.
+This should result in a massive increase in file transfer speed.
+The [mirroring instructions at UCSC](http://rabadan.c2b2.columbia.edu/admin/mirror.html) provide more details, including information on firewall ports that may need to be opened at your instution in order for `udr` to work.

 ## BioC release repos ##

 If you want to mirror the current Bioconductor release version